xzYue/odoo/doc/reference/module.rst

 ``license`` (``str``, defaults: ``AGPL-3``)
     distribution license for the module
 ``category`` (``str``, default: ``Uncategorized``)
-    classification category within Odoo, rough business domain for the module.
+    classification category within Modoo, rough business domain for the module.

     Although using `existing categories`_ is recommended, the field is freeform and unknown categories are created on-the-fly.
 Category